David Nuuhiwa

 Tell us about the controversy between you and Nat Young in ’66.

 That incident was really blown up by the surf media.
 They kind of made a war out of it.
 They were saying things like, “The US is taking on the Aussies!”
 Then the Aussies got kinda cocky and were saying this and that.
-I didn’t say an f-ing word.
+I didn’t say a f-ing word.
 All I wanted to do was surf.

 You transitioned easily to the shortboard?